lifrah/lifrah.github.io/aboutme.md

 -
 My name is Leonil Ifrah and that:

-- I love mathematics
-- I love sciences & engineering!
+- I love mathematics & statistics

 ### Why mathematics?